Wait, Butterflies Pee?

 KJ The PeeMan

-Ask the PeeMan: Will it bother my dog?
+Ask the PeeMan: Will it hurt my dog?

-Now back to our our regularly scheduled Wednesday’s Ask The PeeMan.
+I am starting up our regularly scheduled Wednesday’s Ask The PeeMan once again!
 This week features a question that I get frequently, so frequently in fact that I decided to include two examples.
-People are invariably concerned about the effect of PredatorPee on Fido or Fiffi or Buster . . .
+People are invariably concerned about the effect of PredatorPee on Fido or Fifi or Buster . . .

-A. No, your dog might be a bit curious, but that is all.
+A. No. Your dog might be a bit curious, but that’s all!

 KJ The PeeMan